 Overall, Heliamphora is a hardy plant, though it grows very slowly, which probably contributes to its mystique.
 If you're a patient grower, you will certainly enjoy growing a Heliamphora.

 Though Heliamphora is generally regarded as a plant for the experienced grower, this hybrid is the easiest of the bunch.
 Adult specimens will produce pitchers 4-8 inches tall.
 The pitchers have a distinct flare with a red margin and reddish hue in the upper interior.
 Look for flowers in late winter and early spring.

 Plants You Receive

-Your plant will be shipped potted in a 3-inch pot with a single mature pitcher.
+Your plant will be shipped potted in a 4-inch pot with a single mature pitcher.
 All plants were propagated on-site from select mother plants in our collection and are well-established.
-The last two photos are representative of the batch of plants for sale.
+The last photo is representative of the plants for sale.